Skip to content

 🚩 Employers liability insurance is a legal requirement if you have staff

-Whether you own a decorating firm or are a self-employed painter, insurance can financially protect you if something goes wrong at work.
+Whether you own a decorating business or are a self-employed painter, insurance can financially protect you if something goes wrong at work.

 Without insurance you could end up paying some very high costs if your equipment is stolen, your employee is hurt, or you accidentally damage your client's property.

-Government contracts, for example, will usually insist contractors have a public liability insurance policy of at least £5-£10 million.
+• Clients are more likely to hire you: Some people can be wary about hiring painters and decorators without insurance, especially if you're a commercial painter and decorator.
+Government contracts, for example, will usually insist you have a public liability insurance policy of at least £5-£10 million

 Did you know?